DenseReptile/reduce/README.md

 # Reduce

-A little library for composable automation scripts reduced to functions.
-Currently in alpha.
+A little library inspired by frontend frameworks to experiment with the idea of composable automation scripts reduced to functions.
+Currently a work in progress.